bormaxi8080/osint-timeline/DRAFT.md

 How to Get Into OSINT by Ritu Gill: https://www.sans.org/blog/how-to-get-into-osint

+Mastering Military OSINT: A Comprehensive Guide for the Modern Analyst in Military Intelligence from twitter.com/InfosecNewsBot

 ----

 Mantra - A tool used to hunt down API key leaks in JS files and pages: https://github.com/MrEmpy/mantra